-European site (Es) Any site included within the definition at regulation 8 of the Conservation of

-Habitats and Species Regulations 2017 (as amended) for the purpose of those regulations, including candidate Special Areas of Conservation, Sites of Community Importance, Special Areas of Conservation, Special Protection Areas and any relevant Marine Sites.
-These are defined at https://magic.defra.gov.uk.
-RAMSAR sites - wetland sites designated to be of international importance under the RAMSAR Convention are provided the same level of protection as European sites and Habitat Sites in the NPPE.
+Habitats SitesAny site which would be included within the definition at regulation 8 of the Conservation of Habitats and Species Regulations 2017 for the purpose of those regulations, including candidate Special Areas of Conservation, Sites of Community Importance, Special Areas of Conservation, Special Protection Areas and any relevant Marine Sites.
+Ramsar & candidate (proposed) are afforded the same level of protection through paragraph 181 of the NPPF as habitat sites.